Hunter Valley: Wine production

 The Hunter Valley Wine Zone Australian Geographical Indication was registered on 1 May 1996 and is approximately the entire Hunter River catchment.
 It contains only one named wine region, Hunter.
 The Hunter Wine Region Australian Geographical Indication was declared on 18 March 1997.
 It is not as large as the Hunter Valley zone, but includes most of the significant vineyards.
 It does not extend east of the Pacific Highway.

 Some of the oldest vines in the Hunter Valley were planted in 1924 around the village of Fordwich.
-Pokolbin, located in the "Lower Hunter Valley", is the centre of the Hunter Valley wine country, which claims to be Australia's oldest wine region.
+Pokolbin, located in the "Lower Hunter Valley", is the centre of the Hunter Valley wine region, which claims to be Australia's oldest wine region.
 It is located between the towns of Cessnock and Branxton, about 50 km west of Newcastle.
 The wine country is primarily located within the Cessnock and Singleton LGAs.
 Its proximity to Sydney has been an influence on the area's investments in wine production and its emergence as a tourist destination.
 The Broke Fordwich area is located along the Hunter River tributary of the Wollombi Brook near the suburb of Pokolbin and was founded in 1830 by Major Thomas Mitchell who named the region after his fellow Napoleonic War veteran Sir Charles Broke-Vere.

 Much of the rolling countryside around Pokolbin is under vine and has a large number of vineyards, restaurants, shops, golf courses and country guesthouses.
 Other parts of the valley including the Wollombi Valley and Broke Fordwich subregion are also well known for wine, along with the Upper Hunter Valley.
 The main town in the Upper Hunter Valley subregion is Muswellbrook.

+Transport

+The region's main airport is Newcastle Airport which is the 13th busiest airport in Australia, handling over 1.4 million passengers in the year of 2024.
+The airport provides direct routes to Melbourne, Brisbane, Perth, Hobart, Adelaide, Canberra, Gold Coast, Lord Howe Island and also international destinations to Bali and Singapore.
+There are smaller airports in the region such as Cessnock Airport, Maitland Airport and Scone Airport.
+However, most residents in the region would also use Sydney Airport as an international hub, the airport is located 179 km south of Newcastle.

 Administration

 Political representation

-For the purposes of Australian federal elections for the House of Representatives, the Hunter Region is contained within the divisions of Hunter, Lyne, Newcastle, Paterson, and Shortland.
+For the purposes of Australian federal elections for the House of Representatives, the Hunter Valley is contained within the divisions of Hunter, Lyne, Newcastle, Paterson, and Shortland.

-For the purposes of New South Wales elections for the Legislative Assembly, the Hunter Region is contained within the electoral districts of Cessnock, Charlestown, Lake Macquarie, Maitland, Myall Lakes, Newcastle, Port Stephens, Swansea, Upper Hunter, Wallsend, and Wyong.
+For the purposes of New South Wales elections for the Legislative Assembly, the Hunter Valley is contained within the electoral districts of Cessnock, Charlestown, Lake Macquarie, Maitland, Myall Lakes, Newcastle, Port Stephens, Swansea, Upper Hunter, Wallsend, and Wyong.